 Osteoarthritis is the process that occurs in the bone as a result of cartilage loss.
 Cartilage is a type of rubbery tissue which surround the end of the bone in a joint.
 This gives cushioning to the joint.
 The cartilage can become disrupted due to accidents, rheumatoid disease as well as the general ageing process.
 When the cartilage becomes damaged the bone will try and repair itself by growing little bony spurs.
 These spurs can catch surrounding structures and result in an inflammatory response and pain.
-You can read more about pain here if you want a better understanding of this topic.

 Osteoarthritis of knee can result in stiffness, pain and swelling.
 The process will affect the whole joint, including the muscles.
 Certain aspects can predict how the osteoarthritis will progress.
 An example of this is the amount of loading that occurs to the medial aspect (inside) of the knee.
 When you are standing or walking, you may be placing more stress to the inside of the knee.
 This can lead to the osteaortitis of this part of the joint worsening.

 As a result of the pain and swelling, the muscles of the inside of the knee (vastus medialis, part of your quadriceps) can become disinhibited and therefore become weaker.
 Frequently this is not isolated just at the knee joint.
-Often there is a secondary issue with weaker muscles around the outside of your hip – your glutes.
+Often there is a secondary issue with weaker muscles around the outside of your hip - your glutes.
 If your glutes are weak this will also affect knee alignment and increase loading through the inside aspect of your knee.
-I have previously written about the importance of glutes here.

 Yoga and Knee Osteoarthritis